nextarch/toc/projects/readme.md

 2. TOC Review
    - The TOC may agree that the project does not (yet) meet the Incubation requirements and give feedback on why this is the case.
-   - TOC reviews proposal and presentation materials in issue, project passes for inclusion with two-thirds vote of TOC
+   - TOC reviews proposal and presentation materials in issue, project passes for inclusion with at least fifty percent of TOC
    - TOC may engage with project to ask further questions
    - If the vote is not conclusive after 6 weeks, TOC may extend vote, or conclude that silence = abstain